BrainB0ne/haveibeenpwned-local/README.txt

 haveibeenpwned-downloader.exe -n pwnedpasswords_ntlm

 Menu -> Database -> Convert starts a conversion process with hibp2sqlite.
+Note: Make sure hibp2sqlite.exe is located in the same folder as haveibeenpwned-local.exe if you want to use the Convert feature.

 Caution!
 Make sure there is enough free space on your drive since this file is at the time of writing ~70 GB.